WordPress Push Notifications: How to Set Them Up

 This is how WordPress push notification looks like:

 Push notifications are popup prompts that appear whenever a visitor lands on a website.
-If the visitor clicks Allow, he/she would get an automatic notification any time new content is published on the website.
+If the visitor clicks Allow, he/she will get an automatic notification any time new content is published on the website.
 Even if the visitor isn’t currently on the website when new content is published, he/she would still get an alert.
-However, if the visitor clicks Block, no notification would be sent.
+However, if the visitor clicks Block, no notification will be sent.

 Basically, that’s how push notifications work.
 They work well both on desktops and mobile devices.